I've always been interested in exotic animals, especially animals that frighten most people.

 The Emerald Tree Boa is found in many parts of South America including along the Amazon River.
-They average around six feet in length but can grow up to nine feet.
-Their diet is mainly small mammals but they do occasionally consume birds, lizards and frogs.
-Their slow metabolism allow them to go several months between meals.
+They average around 6 feet in length but can grow up to 9 feet.
+Their diet is mainly small mammals but they do occasionally consume birds, lizards, and frogs.
+Their slow metabolism allows them to go several months between meals.
 Though completely unrelated species, Emerald Tree Boas appear very similar to the Green Tree Python who are closely related to the High Yellow Green Tree Python.

 9. High Yellow Green Tree Python